darkhaze97/pathogen_host_interaction_pipeline/README.md

-# Note: This project is still a work in progress.
+# Note: This project is still a work in progress, and may not be functional yet.
 # Analysing host pathogen interactions with an artificial intelligence pipeline

 ## Problem and introduction